-Discussion post (best 5 of 6): Each module will have a discussion activity meant to help students engage with each other over the course content and connect course concepts to the real world.
-You are expected to do research on the discussion topic beforehand, create an original post, and comment on other people's posts.
-The rubric for these discussion posts will be provided in the discussion instructions.
+Discussion (best 5 of 6): Each module will have a discussion activity meant to help students engage with each other over the course content and connect course concepts to the real world.
+There will be a synchronous and asynchronous option to best fit your schedule and preferences.
+The instructions and rubric for these discussions will be provided in the discussion instructions.
+All synchronous discussions will take place on Thursday afternoons at 3 pm.

-Applications of Data Analysis (best 5 of 6): These application projects require the use of excel (or R if you so choose) to apply statistical methods to a real-world data set.
+Applications of Data Analysis (best 5 of 6): These application projects require the use of Excel to apply statistical methods to a real-world data set.
 While it is important to learn how to use software to apply statistical techniques, interpretation of the data and statistical output will be emphasized in these assignments.
 The final output of these application projects will be a written report which should be typed and thorough.
-Late submissions will be penalized 5 points per day late (beginning 24 hours after the Thursday midnight deadline).
+Late submissions will be penalized 5 points per day late (beginning 24 hours after the Friday midnight deadline).
 All analysis and written work in your final report MUST be your own.
 A rubric will be provided in the application project instructions.

 Module Quiz (best 5 of 6): To solidify course concepts, interpretation of statistics, and application, each module will have a final open-book, open-note quiz exploring a unique dataset.
 Each quiz will have 10 multiple-choice questions worth 2 points each and two long-response questions (worth 5 points each).
 Once opened, you will only have 50 minutes to complete the quiz.
-These open on Wednesday and must be completed by midnight on Friday.
-There are practice quizzes from last semester to help you prepare for these quizzes.
-If you would like to go over these practice quizzes, please come to student hours!
+These must be completed by midnight on Friday.